Rules and Regulations

 - contributing advice and input from informed GIR members to the AAMC on matters related to information resources;

-- being responsive in identifying GIR member needs;
+- being responsive in identifying GIR member needs; and

 - exploring activities related to information resources within other AAMC groups.

-The membership shall consist of persons appointed by the dean of member medical schools, including affiliate and provisional members and persons appointed by chief executive officers of member teaching hospitals or health systems of the Association of American Medical Colleges.
-The appointed group member(s) shall serve at the pleasure of the respective appointing authority.
+A. Participants.
+The primary representatives shall consist of persons appointed by the dean of member medical schools and persons appointed by chief executive officers of member teaching hospitals or health systems of the AAMC.
+The appointed group member(s) shall serve under the guidance of the respective appointing authority.

 - The Chairperson, the Chairperson-Elect, and the Immediate Past Chairperson and such additional members as described below.

-A Steering Committee member who is no longer employed by the appointing medical school or teaching hospital may complete an elected term on the Steering Committee only if the he or she continues employment with an AAMC member medical school, or teaching hospital.
+The GIR Group Steering Committee shall manage the affairs of the GIR.
+A Steering Committee member who is no longer employed by the appointing medical school or teaching hospital may complete an elected term on the Steering Committee only if he or she continues employment with an AAMC member medical school, or teaching hospital.

-B. A Nominating Committee, appointed each year by the Steering Committee, shall be chaired by the Immediate Past Chairperson.
+B. Nominating Committee.
+A Nominating Committee, appointed each year by the Steering Committee, shall be chaired by the Immediate Past Chairperson.
 It shall make nominations for the Chairperson-Elect and other open positions, and such nominations shall be publicized in advance to the membership.
-Members, providing the consent of the nominee has been received, may make additional nominations from the floor, unless the election is by electronic ballot, in which case, additional nominations must be made at least 30 days before for the election is held.
+Members, providing the consent of the nominee has been received, may make additional nominations from the floor, unless the election is by electronic ballot, in which case, additional nominations must be made at least 10 days before the election is held.